If you have been in close contact with someone who has COVID-19, or if you may be ill with COVID-19, you must quarantine or isolate yourself.

 You don't have to have symptoms to be isolated.
 Anyone who tests positive for COVID-19 should isolate themselves at home, away from others you may live with.

-If you are sick, know or think you may have COVID-19, stay home until:
+As soon as you learn that you have COVID-19, stay home until:

-At least 10 days have passed since your symptoms began, and
+At least 10 days have passed since your symptoms began (or since your positive test, if you have no symptoms), and

 It has been at least 24 hours since you last had a fever, without using fever-reducing medication such as Tylenol (acetaminophen) or Advil (ibuprofen), and